 There are many ways to get your CE requirements met and it's fairly easy to meet (or exceed) the 5 year requirements.
 Here are a few of my favorite ways to get my CE requirements met!

 Aside from going to specialty-specific conferences and using my free (employer-provided) Up-toDate subscription, I use Audio Digest so I can listen to lectures during my commute, while on a walk, or while I'm cleaning up the house.
 Aside from the convenience factor, this year with the purchase of the Silver package, I got back a $500 dollar gift card!
+BTW, if you click on my referral link above, you'll be eligible to get back a $100 gift card after your first purchase (Don't be alarmed when it mentions my first name)!
 When you negotiate for your job(s) make sure you get a robust CE reimbursement package so you can take advantage of deals like this.